 Want to create a student enrollment form in WordPress?
-Educational institutions are burdened with the task of sorting through paperwork, performing manual processes, and find it difficult to maintain records.
+Educational institutions burdened with the tasks of sorting through paperwork and performing manual processes might find it difficult to maintain records.

 Here’s a quick tutorial on how to save time and reduce staff workload using an online student enrollment form in WordPress.

 How to Create a Student Enrollment Form in WordPress

 Do you want to create a student enrollment form using WordPress?
 Using an online enrollment form eliminates the most time-consuming and costly tasks for your school.
 Admissions are the initial point of contact with the family, so it’s important to make a great first impression.

 For all these reasons, your school needs to use an online school enrollment form on your website.

 In this tutorial, we’ll show you how to create a student enrollment form in WordPress.

 Why Use an Online Registration Form for Student Enrollment?

 Usually, student enrollment documents are filled out by parents using pen and paper.
 Then your school’s admissions staff must transfer all this data into the school’s database.
 But, maintaining these mountains of files, documents, and folders takes time and becomes more difficult with each passing year.